pegaltier/rfcs/2019-11-03-hp-nginx/README.md

     limit_req zone=zone1 burst=30;
 }
 ```
+This is a measure against bandwidth depletion due to unwanted serving of static files from HoloPort, as the are meant to be served to HoloPort Admin alone.

 ### X-Holo-Admin
 HP Admin related calls have to be secured with the Signature-based authorization.
-It needs to be calculated in HP-nginx because Holochain Conductor, which receives websocket traffic, does not have capability for authorization check.
+It needs to be handled by HP-dispatcher because Holochain Conductor, which receives websocket traffic, does not have capability for authorization check.

 Authorization schema is `X-Holo-Admin-Signature` HTTP header, followed by Base64-encoded Ed25519 signature.
 Payload signed is ???